 A Polish travel document will be issued only if a beneficiary of subsidiary protection: has lost his or her passport or the passport has been damaged or its validity has expired, and he or she is unable to obtain a new passport from the authorities of the country of origin.
-Inability to obtain a new passport from the authorities of the country of origin is often understood by the Polish authorities as a requirement for beneficiaries to present written evidence that they have contacted the embassy of their country of origin and that this authority has refused to issue a passport for them.
+The inability to obtain a new passport from the authorities of the country of origin is often understood by the Polish authorities as a requirement for beneficiaries to present written evidence that they have contacted the embassy of their country of origin and that this authority has refused to issue a passport for them.
 Often foreign authorities are unwilling to issue a document confirming those facts.
-Moreover, some beneficiaries of subsidiary protection are afraid to contact authorities of their country of origin, because they sought protection in Poland due to the persecution or harm they experienced from their national authorities.
+Moreover, some beneficiaries of subsidiary protection are afraid to contact the authorities of their country of origin, because they sought protection in Poland due to the persecution or harm they experienced from their national authorities.
 The expression of this fear is often not enough to convince the authorities that the person concerned cannot obtain a travel document from the country of origin.
 In a 2021 judgment, the Supreme Administrative Court stated:

-Refusal to issue the Polish travel document for a foreigner can be appealed to the Head of the Office for Foreigners.
+Refusal to issue a Polish travel document for a foreigner can be appealed to the Head of the Office for Foreigners.

 Source: Authors of this report based on an analysis of the statistics shared by the Office for Foreigners.